iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.va.mobilehealth.ncptsd.covid___1.4/report.md

 > Lots of good!
 Lots of good programs<br> :date: __2020-09-17 07:20:45__

 > Thank you for this app.
 Thank you for making it free and for maintaining our privacy.
 Thank you for doing what you can to make the world a little bit better. 💜<br> :date: __2020-09-17 06:33:06__

-> This app is terrific.
-I've tried several other wellness or meditation apps, and this one is out of the park in its offerings.
-Plus the narrator voices are calming.
-There's an outstanding number of exercises for various approaches, and all I've tried were helpful.
-Well done!<br> :date: __2020-09-13 20:18:15__